Unemeta/unemeta-sdk/doc/guide.md

 ## How to create and sign an order

-The `signMakerOrder` function is a helper used on LooksRare to trigger an EIP-712 signature on our supported wallets.
+The `signMakerOrder` function is a helper used on UneMeta to trigger an EIP-712 signature on our supported wallets.

 ```ts
 import { BigNumber } from "ethers";